 Don’t get me wrong, you shouldn’t make working for free a habit.
 But sometimes it is a great way to find new potential photography clients and do something good at the same time.

 For example, you can volunteer to photograph for a charity event.
 This way, you can give back to society and still promote your photography business.

 You could also photograph at public events like a running competition.
 Make sure to take your business cards with you.
 Hand them out to people in the audience.
 You can even sell the photos you took to people who are interested.

 Getting new clients takes time, effort, and a toolbox of various strategies.

-Depending on your genre of photography, some of these strategies will work better than other.
-No single strategy will work best.
+Depending on your genre of photography, some of these strategies will work better than others.
 You need a multi-pronged, layered approach to get the best results.

 Consistent effort will pay off in the long run and will allow you to succeed where so many others fail!